SAP/cloud-mta-build-tool/docs/docs/usage.md

 <b>`make`</b>

-Pakages the MTA project into the MTA archive according to the `Makefile`
+Packages the MTA project into the MTA archive according to the `Makefile`.

 <b>Usage:</b> `make <parameters>`